You don’t have to be a perfume aficionado to know about Coco Chanel’s most famous perfume creation known as Chanel No 5.

 From high-class business dinners to casual coffee breaks in one of the Champs-Élysées cafés, you can wear it anywhere you like.

 Personally, I believe that this fragrance would work great for a successful businesswoman or a man.
-As for the season, this one works equally good day or night, and in every season except summer.
+As for the season, this one works equally well day or night, and in every season except summer.

 Uniqueness and value for money

-In today’s sugary sweet perfume climate and trends, No. 5 has again become unique, and a niche fragrance among the masses.
+In today’s sugary sweet perfume climate and trends, No. 5 has again become a unique, and niche fragrance among the masses.

 While I gave a perfect 10 for value for money, this only applies if you like this kind of scent.
 In any case, don’t rush with blind buying, and give it a couple of tests.

 Pros and Cons